 Use another sheet of plywood to create the rear panel.
-Lay the front panel on top as a template and draw all of the shapes except for the door.
+Lay the front panel on the top as a template and draw all of the shapes except for the door.
 Remove the template and cut the rear panel with the circular saw.

 Cut the Side Panels

 Take two more new plywood sheets to create the two side panels.
 Cut each one at 20 inches to produce sheets that are 20 inches by 48 inches.
 The 48-inch side represents the length of the dog house.
 Based on your dog, cut the length where you wish.
 However, a standard length that works for most dogs is 40 inches.

 Create Nailing Surfaces on the Front and Rear Panels

-Because you cannot nail or screw into the side of plywood, you need to create nailing surfaces that follow the perimeter of both the front and rear panels.
+Because you cannot nail or screw into the side of the plywood, you need to create nailing surfaces that follow the perimeter of both the front and rear panels.
 Cut four two-by-fours at 20 inches long each.
 Place these flat on the sides of panels and nail into place from the other side.

 Create Nailing Surfaces on the Side Panels

 The two side panels need nailing surfaces on the tops and bottoms.
 For a dog house that is 40 inches long, cut four two-by-fours each at 36 inches long.
 Nail two per side panel, each running horizontal along the top edges and the bottom edges.
 Be careful to center each board, as they will work in conjunction with the nailing surfaces that you earlier created on the front and rear panels.